No, sir, this isn't a run-of-the-mill post about keeping your RV cool in the summer.

 They are pretty simple, easy to make, and all have the same premise.

-The unit cools the air using a fan to move air over either falling water or over ice.
-The evaporation of the water cools the air as does the ice.
+The unit cools the air using a fan to move air over either falling water or ice.
+The evaporation of the water cools the air, as does the ice.

 Often a swamp cooler for RVs is made out of a cooler or a bucket.
 Minimal parts are needed.

 A fan, a water pump, a container, a little tubing, and water.
 Cheap and easy!

 For maximum cooling effectiveness, the homemade swamp cooler should remain outside of your RV (or vent to the outside).

 There are many ways you can keep your RV cool without AC or with AC.